 The last time i capture pictures of sunset in Singapore was 8 years ago.
-Such a prolong period i nearly couldn’t recall.
+Such a prolonged period i nearly couldn’t recall.
 We see sunrise and sunset each day by judging at the weather changes.
-But not everyday we get the luxury to witness the sunset/sunrise at the horizon.
+But not every day we get the luxury to witness the sunset/sunrise at the horizon.

-Watching it gives me a sense of hope, a magical feeling that arouse from my inner self.
+Watching it gives me a sense of hope, a magical feeling that arouses from my inner self.
 I guess most people might feel the same way.

 The event was disappointing as the clouds covered the ball of fury partially.
 Most of the photographers with tripod packed up with disappointment.
 I decided to stay put to shoot other subjects i wanted in mind.